hmans/composer-suite/packages/vfx-composer/README.md

 ## Introduction 👋

 VFX Composer (formerly known as three-vfx, or 3VFX) is a visual effects library for [Three.js](https://threejs.org/) and [react-three-fiber](https://github.com/pmndrs/react-three-fiber) (through the [vfx-composer-r3f](https://github.com/hmans/vfx-composer/tree/main/packages/vfx-composer-r3f) package.)
 It allows you to build complex visual effects in a declarative way, compiling them into shaders using the [Shader Composer](https://github.com/hmans/shader-composer) library.
+All your VFX then execute on the GPU.

-Its most important exports are:
+VFX Composer's main exports are:

 #### VFXMaterial 🎨